okkyibrohim/getreddit/README.md

 # How to use as a package library to be integrated in your python file
 To use `GetReddit` as package library, simply call them by scripting `from getreddit import *` in your python file.
 Specify `*` with the specific function you need to be integrated with your python script.

+# Limitation
+This library is created for research needs, where the main purpose is just to collect the dataset without considering the runtime.
+The main limitation of this library is the filter process is done sequentially so that it may very slow.
+Therefore, it may not fit if you want to apply this library for production cases.
+Any modification and contribution to improving this library is more than welcome :)

 # Credit
 I'll be happy if you put a credit for this work.
 If you use this Python library, you must also put credit to the Pushshift team that provides the Reddit submissions (https://files.pushshift.io/reddit/submissions/) and comments (https://files.pushshift.io/reddit/comments/) data.
 If you processing a huge Reddit dataset using their provided dataset, you can also consider giving them donations: https://pushshift.io/donations/.